Metabolic flexibility is your body’s ability to switch between fuel sources — namely glucose (sugar) and fat — depending on your needs.

 - Inhibit α-glucosidase (an enzyme that breaks down starch)

-- Improve endothelial function and insulin sensitivity5
+- Improve endothelial function and insulin sensitivity

 2. Urolithin Formation Supports Glucose Metabolism